BhaktiSanghvi/scam-shield/README.md

 ## Why I built this

-Scam messages are becoming more common, and many of them use similar tricks.
+Scam messages are becoming more common and many of them use similar tricks.

 For example, a message might say that your bank account will be blocked unless you verify something immediately or that you have won a prize and need to click a link.